tbdlarsen/sem5/mi/Artificial Intelligence and Agents.md

 ###### Computational agent
 an [[Agent]] whose decisions about its actions can be explained in terms of computation, meaning its decision can be broken down to primitive operations that can be implemented on a physical device.

-#todo the use of the turing model
+#todo the use of the Turing model
 #todo Winograd schema
 #todo Grosz question
 #todo Common sense and Knowledge